GiuliaCosenza/New-SNPs-panel-for-kinship-inference/README.md

 ***
 ### 1. Linkage disequilibrium Pruning 🔗✂️
+This script is designed to identify independent genetic variants by assessing linkage disequilibrium.
 #### 1.1 Install Required Packages
 Make sure you have the required R packages installed.
 You can install them by running the following command in your R console:
 ```R